top of page

 Wax packs contained 10 cards (along with a stick of gum) and sold for 15 cents each.
 They were packed 36 per box and cases contained 16 boxes each.

-Beginning with 1977, wax boxes were configured to accommodate a 2x2 packaging packs rather than the standard 1x1x1x1.
+Beginning with 1977, wax boxes were configured to accommodate a 2x2 packaging packs rather than the 4x1 format which had been standard for some time.

 Wax Box (36 10-Card Packs)_edited.png